Painting: The Agony in the Garden, Veronese (Paolo Caliari)

 How can this be?
 The angel asked.

-That the Divine Son should feel weak and feeble,
+That the Son should feel weak and feeble,

 What indignation!
 The angel felt.

-How dare humans inflict such agony upon my Creator King!
+How dare man inflict such agony upon my King!

-I shall gather my legion of brothers to annihilate them!
+Let me gather my legion of brothers to obliterate them.

 Then he heard a cry so weak yet strong: